jalacloud/Extended-Threat-Informed-Defence/tools/attack-filter/README.md

 ### Scoring System

 Scoring is the same as originally defined by MITRE CTID.
-You can find more information about this here: https://center-for-threat-informed-defense.github.io/mappings-explorer/about/scoring/
+You can find more information about this [here](https://center-for-threat-informed-defense.github.io/mappings-explorer/about/scoring/).

 - **Minimal**: The control provides minimum mitigation of the ATT&CK (sub-)technique.
 - **Partial**: The control provides partial mitigation of the ATT&CK (sub-)technique.